thepittnews/elections2020/README.md

 ### Concept of operations

-Data from PA.
-SOS --> Ingest via `importsos.js` --> Posted to Google spreadsheet --> Displayed through maps or other data visualizations
+- Data from PA.
+SOS --> Ingest via `importsos.js` --> Posted to Google
+spreadsheet --> Displayed through maps or other data visualizations

+- Data from County Elections --> Ingest via `importcounty.js` --> Posted to Google
+spreadsheet --> Displayed through maps or other data visualizations

 ### Setup